 It’s an employee’s job market, but not all employers have gotten the memo.
-The Great Resignation-turned-Great Reshuffle is upsetting traditional ideas around compensation, benefits, and retention strategies.
+The Great Resignation-turned-Great Reshuffle disrupted traditional ideas around compensation, benefits, and retention strategies.
 Navigating today’s job market requires good data on industry best practices, especially around salary.

 What is a compensation survey?

-Even without the upset caused by today’s labor shuffle, the cost of onboarding a new employee is far more expensive than the cost of retaining one at a competitive wage.
+Even without the upset caused by today’s labor shuffle, onboarding a new employee is far more expensive than retaining one at a competitive wage.
 One benchmarking study from the Society for Human Resource Management put the average cost per hire at nearly $4,700.
-However, some employers estimate the total cost of hiring a new employee as closer to three to four times the position’s salary.
-If you’re hiring for a job that pays $50,000, you may end up spending upwards of $150,000 to fill that role.
+However, some employers estimate the cost of hiring a new employee as closer to three to four times the position’s salary.
+If you’re hiring for a job that pays $50,000, you may spend upwards of $150,000 to fill that role.

 An internal salary review can also provide associations with benchmarking data that ensures they compensate their staff based on data comparing their compensation with that of similar organizations.
-In many instances, associations don’t need to perform a full survey to secure the data needed for an internal salary review.
-Benchmarking data may be available from organizations such as ASAE: The Center for Association Leadership, the Society of Human Resource Management, and other organizations that have a data collection role.
+Associations often don’t need a complete survey to secure the data required for an internal salary review.
+Benchmarking data from ASAE, SHRM, and other organizations with data collection roles may be available.

 What to consider before you survey

-The more data that associations collect through salary surveys, the more useful a breakdown can be provided to members.
-Breaking down wage data can provide a clearer picture of comparable wages at similar companies based on size, revenue, number of employees, geographic location, and more.
-The more ways you slice and dice the data, the more useful it is to your audience.
+The more data associations collect through salary surveys, the more valuable a breakdown can be provided to members.
+Breaking down wage data can give a clearer picture of comparable wages at similar companies based on size, revenue, number of employees, geographic location, and more.
+The more ways you slice and dice the data, the more valuable it is to your audience.

-That said, it’s critical that associations pay attention to the context in which data is provided.
+That said, associations must pay attention to the context in which data is provided.
 Benchmarking pay data can be a slippery slope.
-While the aim of a compensation survey is to make sure that companies remain competitive with what they’re paying, providing data without context can risk deflating wages in the industry.
-It’s critical that associations ensure compliance with all relevant regulations and security around pay data.
+While a compensation survey aims to ensure that companies remain competitive with what they’re paying, providing data without context can risk deflating wages in the industry.
+Associations must ensure compliance with all relevant regulations and security around pay data.

 This is an area where Vault can help.
 We’ve helped numerous clients safely and effectively collect data for compensation surveys.
-If you’re ready to secure new insight for your association’s members, contact us today.
+Contact us today if you’re ready to secure new insight for your association’s members.